 First, a little about "escrow".
 A neutral, third party (known as the escrow holder or the escrow agent) is used to assure your property closes on time and the process goes smoothly.
 Escrow companies hold money for "safe-keeping" in a deal between a buyer and seller.
 For example, in an online transaction, PayPal is the secure third party that obtains the buyer's cash, and then disburses the payment to the seller.

-Settling the last details like receiving funds, signing forms, getting the documents for loans and liens, and assuring you get a spotless title to the property in preparation of your purchase gets finalized are all part of the job of the escrow agent.
+Tying up any loose ends like taking in funds, finishing forms, getting the documents for loans and liens, and assuring you get a spotless title to the house before your purchase gets finalized are all parts of closing in which an escrow agent is useful.

-These are the legal forms that escrow companies usually compile:
+These are the documents that escrow agents usually look to collect:

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds

 - Loan documents

 - Tax statements